garciafederico/pyXspecCorner/README.md

    python pyXspecCorner.py 'MCMC_chain.fits'
 ```

-**Optional:** The user can also provide the burn in and/or number of samples to use for plotting purposes.
+**Optional:** The user can also provide the burn in and/or number of samples to use for plotting purposes, and plotting parameters like the number of bins and number format.

 ```
-   python pyXspecCorner.py 'MCMC_chain.fits' burn 300 samples 1000
+   python pyXspecCorner.py 'MCMC_chain.fits' --burn 300 --samples 1000 --bins 50 --format .3f
 ```

 **Usage help:** The user can get additional description/help using the argparse helper.